iagomoliv/ee-convert/README.md

 python main.py
 ```

-Once `main.py` is executed, the converted images will be available in the `converted_images` folder.
+Once `main.py` is executed, the converted images will be available in the `output` folder.

 ## Uploading into Google Earth Engine